 Characterization of Dormant and Active Human Cancer Cells by Quantitative Phase Imaging

-Cytometry Part A (2017)
+Journal: Cytometry Part A (2017)

-Cell Line: KHOS (Human osteosarcoma)
+Cell Lines: KHOS (Human osteosarcoma)

-Conclusions: Based on HoloMonitor M4, the authors developed a novel in vitro method to characterize the angiogenic and non-angiogenic phenotypes of human osteosarcoma cells.
+Summary: Based on HoloMonitor M4, the authors developed a novel in vitro method to characterize the angiogenic and non-angiogenic phenotypes of human osteosarcoma cells.
 Compared with traditional in vitro assays, the approach provides a non-invasive and low-cost method to assess a panel of cell morphology and cell behaviors.
 The authors were able to easily and accurately differentiate between the angiogenic and non-angiogenic phenotypes of KHOS cells by comparing five cellular parameters: cell area, cell thickness, cell migration, cell motility and cell motility speed.